 There are stairs down to the water’s edge, so use a baby or toddler carrier here.

-Drive up to top of Cadillac Mountain and explore the small trails that circle the area.
-Many of these are paved.
+Drive up to top of Cadillac Mountain and explore the small hiking trails that circle the area.
+Many of these easy trails are even paved.
 You can look down and see the town of Bar Harbor.

-If you are ambitious, this is the perfect place to watch the sunrise, but the sun gets up early here in the summer!
+If you are ambitious, Cadillac Mountain is the perfect place to watch the sunrise, but the sun gets up early here in the summer!

 This is a lengthy walk, but it’s also easy to turn around if your little ones get tired.
 And bonus, if you hike early in the morning, you can end at the Jordan Pond House and have lunch as a reward.

 When facing the mountains, on the left side of the lake, there is over a mile of boardwalk.
 This area is protected, so children cannot get down and play by the water.
-This is not great for all walkers, especially if it has rained recently and the wooden boardwalk will be slippery.
+The Jordan Pond Loop is not great for all walkers, especially if it has rained recently and the wooden boardwalk will be slippery.
 However, it’s flat and fairly family friendly.

 Tip for Hiking in Acadia National Park: Once you are in the park, on Park Loop Road, it is hard to maintain cell service, so we always travel with a an Acadia National Park trail map and a book with trail descriptions.

 Given that we were hiking with a baby, it was important to read reviews about the length of time needed to complete hikes and mileage.
-We knew that we only had windows of 90 minutes to 2 hours (when she would take her morning nap) to complete a hike.
+We knew that we only had windows of 90 minutes to 2 hours (when she would take her morning nap) to complete these kid-friendly hikes in Acadia National Park.

-For these walks, you do not need a park pass.
+For these easy walks around Bar Harbor, you do not need a park pass.
 Just put some money on the meter and go exploring.

 Shore Path, Bar Harbor